Partners for Review -

 VLR Knowledge Hub

 Beginning of 2021, Partners for Review started to develop a regional VLR Knowledge Hub for Latin America and the Caribbean.
 The initiative Peer learning community for subnational follow-up and review processes of the 2030 Agenda in Latin America and the Caribbean aims to provide a platform for all stakeholders interested in or already engaged in subnational follow-up and review mechanisms of the 2030 Agenda to share challenges and opportunities related to VLRs, VSRs and other local monitoring mechanisms, to promote peer learning and to support networking between different actors within and across countries.
-This initiative has been launched in July 2021 and is being implemented in collaboration with Mexico’s 2030 Agenda Initiative of the German Agency for International Cooperation (GIZ), the Monterrey Institute of Technology and Higher Education (TEC) as co-chair institution of the Sustainable Development Solutions Network (SDSN) Mexico, the Latin American Federation of Cities, Municipalities and Municipal Associations (FLACMA) and the United Cities and Local Governments (UCLG).
+This initiative has been launched in July 2021 and has been implemented in collaboration with Mexico’s 2030 Agenda Initiative of the German Agency for International Cooperation (GIZ), the Monterrey Institute of Technology and Higher Education (TEC) as co-chair institution of the Sustainable Development Solutions Network (SDSN) Mexico, the Latin American Federation of Cities, Municipalities and Municipal Associations (FLACMA) and the United Cities and Local Governments (UCLG).
+The results have been documented in this final report.

 Further collaborative activities